-What most women, particularly those who have had breast augmentation surgery, don’t know is that MRIs are effective in early detection of silicone implant rupture or leakage.
-Unlike leaked or ruptured saline implants, in which the implant immediately deflates and the saline is reabsorbed by the body, silicone gel implant leaks can remain undetected in the breast for long periods of time.
+Most women, particularly those who have had breast augmentation surgery, don’t know that MRIs are useful in the early detection of silicone implant rupture or leakage.
+Unlike leaked or ruptured saline implants, in which the implant immediately deflates, and the body reabsorbs the saline, silicone gel implant leaks can remain undetected in the breast for a long time.

 The U.S. Food and Drug Administration (FDA), which regulates the manufacture and sale of breast implants, released updated guidelines in June 2011 regarding the use of MRI to screen for undetected (“silent”) silicone implant rupture or leakage.
-An MRI screening was recommended starting three years after the breast augmentation surgery, and every two years thereafter.
+An MRI screening was recommended starting three years after the breast augmentation surgery and every two years after that.
 The guidelines can be found here, with the specifics on MRI screening starting on page 29.

 A study from the April 2008 issue of the medical journal Plastic and Reconstructive Surgery questioned the reliability of MRI to detect silicone implant leakage.
 It attempted to weigh the benefits of regular MRI screenings for silicone implant patients against the disadvantages, such as patient anxiety, a high rate of false-positives, and possibly unnecessary surgery to remove implants that may not be defective.